Deno

 to create a Deno command with permission settings.

-See https://docs.api.kunkun.sh/interfaces/ui.DenoRunConfig for options you can pass to shell.createDenoCommand
+See https://docs.api.kunkun.sh/interfaces/index.DenoRunConfig for options you can pass to shell.createDenoCommand

 .